veeral-patel/how-to-secure-anything/README.md

 - [Attack trees (from Bruce Schneier)](https://www.schneier.com/academic/archives/1999/12/attack_trees.html)

-### On, un-bypassable, tamperproof, functionally correct, fail closed
+### On, un-bypassable, tamperproof, functionally correct, fail closed <a name="on-un-bypassable-tamperproof-functionally-correct-fail-closed" />

 If a security control does not have the qualities above, then an attacker can violate a system's security properties by subverting its controls.